 Do you have Tourette's?
 Awesome!
 How about anxiety?
 Great!
 Depression?
 So what?!
 ADHD, OCD?
 Right on!

 Hi!
-I’m Brett Francis, professional speaker and mental health advocate, with a TV and radio show.
-I’m also an author and has mental health clothing line aimed towards having open and honest discussion about mental health and disabilities and also to give confidence to those struggling.
+I’m Brett Francis, a professional speaker and mental health advocate, with a TV and radio show. - My radio show, Not Broken® Radio has $1.8M+ listeners/downloads per month.
+I’m also a best selling author and have a mental health clothing line, all aimed towards having open and honest discussion about mental health and disabilities and also to give confidence to those struggling.

 There was once a little girl, only 6 years old, who was diagnosed with Tourette's Syndrome and severe ADHD.
 This caused her to struggle through the entirety of her school years with not only her grades but also with being bullied harshly, unable to even turn to her family who didn't understand her, and no matter what she tried (and she did!) to fit in, however she attempted to change herself, all she ended up with was severe depression, the lingering thoughts of feeling broken, wondering what was wrong with her, and medications for over eleven years.